Beech – Truth

 The genus name, Fagus comes from the Greek word phegos meaning beech or oak, based on the root word phago meaning to “eat” or “share”.
 The beech family, Fagaceae, shared their nuts, wood and wisdom with all who lived among them.
 “Mother Beech” and “Father Oak” were seen as powerful and divine teachers, as well as peaceful protectors and providers.

 The word Druid, (teacher/mystic), comes from the Proto-Indo-European words daru (tree & truth) and vid (wisdom).
 These “treewise” Druids carved symbols and letters on wooden sticks as a way to share their wisdom with others.
 They knew that knowledge was power, especially when rooted in truth.
-The Anglo-Saxon word treo, means both “tree” and “truth”.
+The Anglo-Saxon word treo, also means both “tree” and “truth”.

 Beech trees are a deciduous climax species that can overpower even the mightiest of oaks.
 The common European beech, Fagus sylvatica is the most cultivated species in the Fagus genus.
 It is capable of reaching 160 ft. tall.
 Beech forests are mystical and magical places with columns of silvery smooth bark topped by expansive canopies.
 The light that shines through is tinted green by its leaves.
 It’s thought that Cathedrals were inspired by the powerful sense of peace and awe that a beech forest provides.